AI Policy Fellowship 2024

 What the fellowship will look like

-• Two weeks of AI policy learning and connecting: In Washington, DC, fellows will meet their supervisors and the IAPS team for two weeks of AI policy discussions, training sessions, project selection, and meetings with relevant organizations working on shaping the governance of AI both in the US and globally.
+• Two weeks of AI policy learning and connecting: We will cover the costs to bring fellows to Washington, DC to meet their supervisors and the IAPS team for two weeks of in-person AI policy discussions, training sessions, project selection, and meetings with relevant organizations working on shaping the governance of AI both in the US and globally.

 • Work in partnership with their supervisor: This can include distilling policy ideas to key stakeholders (e.g., government agencies), co-authoring research and policy pieces (e.g., policy briefs, reports, op-eds), or doing desk research on policy analysis.
 Your work will depend on your background, experience, and interests